N E W S

 The land, which includes a prominent ridge toward which the ranch faces, is to be preserved as is.
 This land purchase is solely meant to ensure the protection of RLV and the larger communitys natural viewsheds and distinct rural character; it is expressly not intended for any form of individual or group profit.

-While the immediate purchase has been made possible through an anonymous 10-year low-interest loan, rent increase and several donations, RLV is now seeking to raise $100,000 through the generous support of friends, family and community.
+While the immediate purchase has been made possible through a private 10-year loan, a 10 percent rent increase, and numerous donations, RLV is now seeking to raise $100,000 through the generous support of friends, family and community.
 To this end, we will be hosting a number of cultural events over the next four years.

 2019 Summer Artist Residency Award Selection Announced